What is SSL? Why Do You Need It?

 FREE SSL CERTIFICATE

 All of our plans come with a free (done for you) SSL certificate.
-A Free certificate is (usually) simple to install and mostly automated.
 They are provided by companies like “Let’s Encrypt“.
 For bloggers and many small business owners a FREE SSL certificate is perfectly adequate.

-An Organisation validation (OV) validates the company behind the website.
-It requires a more rigorous betting process and will show your company name in the green section of the address bar.
+An Organisation Validation (OV) validates the company behind the website.
+It requires a more rigorous vetting process and will show your company name in the green section of the address bar.

 What is SSL – The Downside…